ryanatkn/dealt/README.md

 > giving meaning a chance :dragon: [dealt.dev](https://dealt.dev)

-this is a junkyard of experiments in
+this is a public domain junkyard of experiments in [procedural generation](https://en.wikipedia.org/wiki/Procedural_generation)
-[procedural generation](https://en.wikipedia.org/wiki/Procedural_generation)

 ## contents